Tetrakern/fictioneer/DOCUMENTATION.md

 </details>

-The demo uses some [custom page CSS](#extra-meta-fields) to change the page background.
+The demo story page uses some [custom page CSS](#extra-meta-fields) to change the page background.
 You can also do this globally under **Appearance > Customize**, but this is one way to modify individual pages.

 ```css
 .main__background {